Build on iOS

 Note

-To test the Mobile Payments SDK in the Square Sandbox with mock readers and mock payments, switch the toggle at the top of the Developer Dashboard to Sandbox to show your Sandbox credentials and initialize the SDK with your Sandbox application ID.
+To test the Mobile Payments SDK in the Square Sandbox with mock readers and mock payments, switch the toggle at the top of the Developer Console to Sandbox to show your Sandbox credentials and initialize the SDK with your Sandbox application ID.
 To start taking production payments, you must initialize the Mobile Payments SDK again with your production application ID.

 Link to section